GoogleChrome/web.dev/src/site/content/en/metrics/inp/index.md

 </figure>

 {% Aside 'important' %}
-Since INP is experimental, the guidance around thresholds may change over time as it is fine-tuned.
-[The CHANGELOG at the end of this article](#changelog) will be updated to reflect any changes.
+The guidance around INP thresholds may change over time.
+[The CHANGELOG at the end of this article](#changelog) will be updated as needed to reflect whatever changes are made.
 {% endAside %}

 ## What's in an interaction?